 There are two methods available to install a plugin.
-One is using Notepad++ Plugin Manager and other is Manual Plugin Installation.
+One using plugin manager/Admin and another manual method.
 Both methods are very easy.

 Notepad++ has a separate menu Plugins to manage the plugins repository.
 It lists all the active and installed plugins.
 You can install, update, uninstall plugins using the Plugin Manager.
-Plugin manager is a plugin itself.
+The plugin manager is a plugin itself.
 We are going to use Combine and Compare plugin to demonstrate installation.

-It opens a plugin manager.
-It shows all Available, Updates and Installed plugins for your Notepadd++ installation.
+This opens a plugin manager that shows all Available, Updates, and Installed plugins for your Notepadd++ installation.

 - Available – List of all available plugins.

 - Updates – Plugins for which updates are available.

 - Installed – List of all Installed plugins.

 In the available list tab, search for the combine plugin and select it and click the Install button.

 Plugin Manager shows information like Plugin Name, Category, Available Version, Stability.
 When you select the plugin you can see additional information like Author, Source, Homepage, etc